nickg/nvc/README.md

 ### Contributing

-Thank your for your interest, but please note that at this time I am not looking for additional regular contributors, nor do I have the time to review large new features contributed by third parties.
+Thank you for your interest, but please note that at this time I am not looking for additional regular contributors, nor do I have the time to review large new features contributed by third parties.
 That said I am happy to accept patches to fix minor bugs, build issues, documentation,